 Google Calendar | RefreshToken

-Google Calendar API uses OAuth2 to authenticate against google servers, sgcWebSockets has a component which handles all the authentication process, but if your application closes and you attempts to connect again, you have 2 options:
+The Google Calendar API uses OAuth2 to authenticate against Google servers. sgcWebSockets has a component that handles the entire authentication process, but if your application closes and you attempt to connect again, you have two options:

 1. Authenticate again using your Google APIs